MangioneAndrea/mongoose-express-multi-db/examples/ts/README.md

-# simple example
+# TS example

-This example uses just js with a super simple model
+This example uses just TS with a super simple model.
+Basically the same thing as in the simple example.
+Now you got autocomplete!

 ## Install